by Hanz Makmur

 The main computing resources are hosted in CoRE’s second floor and as a result, all computing support staff offices can be found on CoRE’s second floor.

-A. Computer Labs
+A. Computer Labs and instructional servers

 Besides resources available in your office, the CoRE second floor machine room, and other specific research labs, the Computer Science department has specialized computer laboratories that can be accessed by most faculty/staff of the department.
 These laboratories are for special needs that have arisen through the years.
 Access to all of our computer labs are restricted by keycard.
 Excepting for the research labs, if you can access the room, you are allowed to use the resources inside it.